How to Solve the Four Most-Common Quality Management Issues? (2022)

 Being able to recognize these four common quality management issues empowers you to excel where your competitors fail.

-Last year, inspectors issued 966 483 observations to device manufacturers, including 354 warnings for inadequate Corrective and Preventive Action (CAPA).
-Inadequate complaint procedures were the second most common with 229 observations.
-There were 142 instances of purchasing control issues, and 138 observations of insufficient process validation.
-In total, these four categories comprised 89 percent of 483 warning letters to device manufacturers.
+In FY 2023, inspectors issued 720 483 observations to device manufacturers, including 252 warnings for inadequate Corrective and Preventive Action (CAPA).
+Inadequate complaint procedures were the second most common with 181 observations.
+There were 94 instances of inadequate procedures for nonconforming product, and 84 observations of poor purchasing controls.
+In total, these four categories comprised the clear majority of Form 483 submissions to device manufacturers.

-Focusing your quality management efforts on CAPA, complaint handling, purchasing controls, and process validation is a wise investment of your quality management resources.
+Focusing your quality management efforts on CAPAs, complaint handling, nonconforming product, and purchasing controls is therefore a wise investment of your quality management resources.
 You can gain a regulatory and competitive advantage by avoiding the most common compliance pitfalls that plague the majority of life science organizations who find themselves on the bad list of regulatory bodies.
-New call-to-action

 Problem #1: CAPA